voidash/FunctionalProgramming/erlang.md

 ## guide following : [https://learnyousomeerlang.com/starting-out-for-real](learn you some erlang)

+* comments in erlang starts with % character
 * erlang uses =:= instead of == and =/= instead of !=
 * less than sign =< instead <=
 * atom is a literal in erlang. a constant .... true and false are atoms instead of being actual data type.